Mohamady1/my_reads/README.md

 3- you can move books from shelf to other

-4- you can search for a book with ur interest and add it to any shelf
+4- you can search for a book with your interest and add it to any shelf